perryflynn/nextcloud-ansible/README.md

 # nextcloud-ansible

-Full bootstrap of Nextcloud on a naked Debian Buster.
+Full bootstrap of Nextcloud on a naked Debian Bookworm.

 ## Install components